ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * If the access token has not been provided to the Group Manager by means of a Token Transfer Request to the /authz-info endpoint as in {{ssec-token-post}}, then N\_S is computed as a 32-byte long challenge.
 For an example, see points (2) and (3) in {{sssec-challenge-value}}.

 * If the access token has been provided to the Group Manager by means of a Token Transfer Request to the /authz-info endpoint as in {{ssec-token-post}}, then N\_S takes the most recent value provided to the Client by the Group Manager in the 'kdcchallenge' parameter, as specified in point (1) of {{sssec-challenge-value}}.
 This value is provided either in the Token Transfer Response (see {{ssec-token-post}}), or in a 4.00 (Bad Request) error response to a following Join Request (see {{ssec-join-req-processing}}).
-In either case, the N\_S value is RECOMMENDED to be at least 8-byte long and it is RECOMMENDED to be a random value.
+The N\_S value is RECOMMENDED to be at least 8-byte long and it is RECOMMENDED to be a random value.

 If we consider both N\_C and N\_S to take 8-byte long values, the following considerations hold.